gtfierro/walkthedinosaur/README.md

 and change `pass_settings` to `filename` if your file is named `filename.py`

-Next, specify the path to your config file in the file `config.py` changing the line

-`cfgfile = '/path/to/config.ini'`

 Then, create the relevant tables and start the Django server:

 ```